MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-client-support-conditional-access.md

 ms.service: Office 365 Administration
 localization_priority: None
 ms.collection: Strat_O365_Enterprise
-description: "Understand Office 365 client support for conditional access"
+description: "Understand Office 365 client app support for conditional access"
 ---

-# Office 365 Client Support - Conditional Access
+# Office 365 Client App Support - Conditional Access

 In the modern workplace, users can access your organization's resources using a variety of devices and apps from virtually anywhere.
 As a result, just focusing on who can access a resource is not sufficient anymore.
 Your organization must also support how and where a resource is being accessed into your access control infrastructure.
 With Azure AD device, location, and multifactor authentication-based conditional access, you can meet this new requirement.
 Conditional access is a capability of Azure Active Directory that enables you to enforce controls on the access to apps in your environment, all based on specific conditions and managed from a central location.